inchkev/garden/README.md

   - if modified, indicate it in the attribution, e.g. "modified by \[name\]"
 - the license for site content (published images, text, etc) is specified on the website itself.

-for published websites, CC attribution only in the html source is sufficient. i'd appreciate a link to https://kevin.garden/ or https://file.gallery/ in the attribution. a visible reference on the website itself would be nice too. thank you!
+for published websites, having the CC attribution only in the html source is sufficient. i'd appreciate a link to https://kevin.garden/ or https://file.gallery/ in the attribution. a visible reference on the website itself would be nice too. thank you!